 Migrate my WordPress site manually

-- A Managed WordPress or Pro Managed WordPress account that is set up and working.
-The contents of this WordPress account will be overwritten.
+- A destination WordPress site that is set up and working to move your site's content into.
+The contents of this WordPress site will be overwritten.

-- An FTP client to move your site files.
-We recommend Filezilla.
+- A file transfer protocol (FTP) app to move your site files.
+We recommend FileZilla.

-- A text editor to make the necessary changes in a SQL file.
+- A text editor to make the final edits to your site's configuration file, wp-config.php.
 We recommend Notepad++.
-Do not edit files with a word processing application like Microsoft Word.
+Do not edit these files with a word processing application like Microsoft Word.

 Note: If you're moving a WordPress site into a Managed WordPress plan, the auto-migration tool built into the platform will save you time and effort.
 If you're unable to move your site with the auto-migration tool, continue with this article series.

 Follow these steps to manually move your WordPress site: